Contact Us

 Admani, “The Dancing Flame”

-Provenance: An ember from a ceremonial fire
+Splinter: An ember from a ceremonial fire

 Admani was born from celebration, and as such is a reveller through and through.
 He loves to dance with those who lit his spawning fire and brings passion to his every move and gesture.